Will23445/Enterprise-IT-Lab/README.md

 ## 5. Network Monitoring and Testing

-### 5.1 OpManager Monitoring
+### 5.1 Web-Based Monitoring (OpenManage)
-To check that everything runs smoothly, I installed the OpManager software on the Windows 11 PC, using it as the network administrator station.
-I added the servers to the dashboard to monitor if they respond to Pings (ICMP) and if the website port (TCP) is open.
+To check that everything runs smoothly, I used OpenManage via a web browser on the Windows 11 PC, acting as the network administrator station.
+I added the servers to the web dashboard to monitor if they respond to Pings (ICMP) and if the website port (TCP) is open.

 **Web Server Alarm Test:**
 To prove the monitoring works, I did a practical test:
 1. **Problem:** From the Ubuntu terminal, I intentionally stopped the website service using the command sudo systemctl stop nginx.
-2. **Result:** After a few minutes, the OpManager dashboard on Windows 11 showed a critical red alarm warning that the site was unreachable.
+2. **Result:** After a few minutes, the OpenManage web dashboard showed a critical red alarm warning that the site was unreachable.
-3. **Solution:** I restarted Nginx, and the alarm on OpManager turned green automatically.
+3. **Solution:** I restarted Nginx, and the alarm on OpenManage turned green automatically.

 ### 5.2 Offline Disaster Recovery Test
 To verify the LAPS configuration, I performed a disaster simulation: